richhinkle/wordpress-mcp-manager/docs/setup/INSTAGRAM_OAUTH_SETUP.md

 1. Open http://localhost:5000
 2. In chat, type: `connect instagram`
 3. Click "Connect Instagram Account"
-4. Login with @cardmyyard_oviedo account
+4. Login with @example_user account
 5. Grant permissions to your app
 6. You should be redirected back with success